 The following table sets forth our debt and capitalization as of June 30, 2001, on an actual basis and on a pro forma basis.
 The pro forma data are presented in two columns.
 One column reflects this offering and the use of the estimated net proceeds from this offering to repay some of our outstanding subordinated debt.
-The second pro forma column reflects both this offering and the concurrent common stock offering and the use of the estimated net proceeds from this offering and the concurrent common stock offering to repay all of our outstanding subordinated debt and a portion of our outstanding debt under the acquisition loan facility of our credit agreement.
+The second pro forma column reflects both this offering and the concurrent common stock offering and the use of the estimated net proceeds from this offering and the use of the estimated net proceeds from this offering and the use of the estimated net proceeds from this offering and the use of the estimated net proceeds from this offering and the concurrent common stock offering to repay all of our outstanding subordinated debt and a portion of our outstanding debt under the acquisition loan facility of our credit agreement.